frimtec/compal-wifi-switch/README.md

   --verbose             verbose logging
 ```
 #### Example
-To enable the 2g wifi band including the guest network use the following command:
+To enable the wifi signal for the 2GHz band including the activation of the guest network, use the following command:
 ```
 > compal-wifi-switch switch on --host 192.168.0.1 --password <YOUR_PW> --band 2g --guest 92:5C:34:DD:6F:0A